chidiwilliams/chidiwilliams.com/content/post/proof-of-work.md

 SHA-1 produces a 160-bit value.
 There are \\(2^{160}\\) possible hash values in total and \\(2^{140}\\) hashes where the first 20 bits are 0.
 So, to find a valid hash, a sender has to try \\(2^{20}\\) different binary counters on average.

 To slow down spammers more, we can increase the number of leading zero bits we need in the hash.
 For example, it would take about \\(2^{25}\\) tries to find a hash with 25 leading zero bits.
-For each extra zero bit, the average time it takes to find a valid hash doubles.[^1]
+For each extra zero bit, the average time it takes to find a valid hash doubles.[^wek]

+[^wek]: I ran a few benchmarks on my computer (1.4GHz Quad-Core Intel Core i5 CPU, 8 GB 2133 MHz RAM).
+The hash generation speed was 9,112,333 SHA-1 hashes a second.
+The projected time to find a hash with 20 leading zero bits was 0.115 seconds, 24 bits 1.841 seconds, 28 bits 29.458 seconds, and 30 bits 117.834 seconds.

 After finding a valid header, the email sender attaches it to the email request: